WebAssembly/tool-conventions/Linking.md

 - `0x20 / WASM_SYM_EXPORTED` - The symbol is intended to be exported from the
   wasm module to the host environment.
 This differs from the visibility flags in that it effects the static linker.
+- `0x40 / WASM_SYM_EXPLICIT_NAME` - The symbol uses an explicit import name,
+  rather than reusing the name from a wasm import.
+This allows it to remap imports from foreign WebAssembly modules into local symbols with different names.

 For `WASM_COMDAT_INFO` the following fields are present in the
 subsection: